hannibal002/SkyHanni/CONTRIBUTING.md

     - Config files in `at.hannibal2.skyhanni.config.features`
     - Mixin classes in `at.hannibal2.skyhanni.mixins.transformers`
 - New features should be made in Kotlin objects unless there is a specific reason for it not to.
-    - If the feature needs to register Forge/Fabric events, use SkyHanni events or creates repo pattern, annotate it with `@SkyHanniModule`
+    - If the feature needs to register Forge/Fabric events, uses SkyHanni events or creates repo patterns, annotate the feature classs it with `@SkyHanniModule`
-    - This will automatically register the mod loaders events, register SkyHanni events and load the repo patterns.
+    - This will automatically register all events to the respective event bus, and loads the repo patterns.
     - In the background, this will create a new file `LoadedModules.kt` when compiling.
 Please ignore this file and the related error in `SkyHanniMod.kt`.
 - Avoid using deprecated functions.
     - These functions are marked for removal in future versions.